MarkShinozaki/MarkShinozaki/README.md

 :japan: I'm orginally from New York City but now live in Rosslyn, VA.

 :aquarius: Trying to help and provide assistance to other developers and students.
-If you help with anything you see in one of my repos please let me know!
+If you're working on something sick, lets chat!